maxpearl/python_mirror/README.md

 # Python Mirror

-Designed to do one job: mirror a website and re-write any hard-coded URLs to relative.
+Designed to do one job: mirror a website and re-write any hard-coded URLs to relative on the fly.

 # Run options

 - --path=local_path - where to store the pages
 - --url=url - url to mirror
 - --replace_urls_string=url_to_replace,url_to_replace - comma separated (no spaces) list of urls to replace with relative links (like http://www.example.com,http://example.com,https://www.example.com,http://example.com)
+- --debug - print out debug statements.
+Otherwise the app runs silently.

 # Caveats